LeetLLM

 Debugging common failures

 Even with structured outputs, things go wrong.
 The difference between a prototype and a production system is knowing what failure looks like, why it happens, and how to fix it.
-This section turns the most common misconceptions into a debugging guide.
+This table turns common misconceptions into a debugging guide.

 "The model returned valid JSON, so the data must be correct"

-Symptom: Your pipeline parses the output successfully, but the values are nonsense.
-A delivery ETA reads "yesterday" for a package that hasn't shipped yet.
-A product ID doesn't exist in your catalog.
+• Symptom: Your pipeline parses the output successfully, but the values are nonsense.
+A CI status reads "passed" for a run that failed.
+A run ID doesn't exist in your build system.

-Fix: Add application-layer semantic validation.
-Check that dates are in the future, that order IDs exist in your database, and that enum values match your known set.
+• Fix: Add application-layer semantic validation.
+Check that run IDs exist in CI, that status values match source-of-truth logs, and that enum values match your known set.
 Use Pydantic validators or plain Python assertions after parsing.

 "The Markdown wrapper trap"